 - Products & Inventory Reports

 - PayPal (inc Pro & Express Checkout)

 With Shift4Shop, you can pick and choose some of the features that are active on your store by using their Module system, which allows them to be quickly and easily turned on/off.
 Now the amount of modules available does depend on the package that you are on.

 The modules that are available are a combination of features and functionality along with integrations with third-party platforms.

-As the biggest name in the world of hosted ecommerce is it unsurprising that Shopify plans come with a really good selection of features included.
-Now as with 3dcart, you do get more features on the larger packages but below is a summary of the ones included with the Basic package:
+As the biggest name in the industry, it is not surprising that Shopify comes with a good selection of features as standard and below is a short summary of what is available:

 - Dropshipping Integration

 - Product Reviews

 - Digital Products